Estimated reading time: 2 minutes

 Access to capital is a concern for many small business owners, even when interest rates are low and lenders extend funding in record amounts.
 Unfortunately, business owners whose loan applications get denied do not always know why.
-This blog entry from Balboa Capital explains some of the common reasons why business loans are rejected.
+This blog entry from Balboa Capital explains some common reasons why business loans are rejected.

 Poor credit history.